idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 Our team participated in the 12th China BioGenetic Engineering Machine Exchange Conference and the 2nd Global Biological Developer Conference (CCIC & Synbiopunk 2025).
-This grand industry gathering of 107 iGEM participating teams and over 200 registered participants across the country has also become an important platform for us to deepen inter-school cooperation and build collaborative ties with teams from
+This grand industry gathering of 107 iDEC participating teams and over 200 registered participants across the country has also become an important platform for us to deepen inter-school cooperation and build collaborative ties with teams from